TikhonJelvis/Reactive-Life/README.md

 [3]: http://www.haskell.org/haskellwiki/Reactive-banana

 This is actually my very first FRP program, so it's entirely a learning experience; I've found FRP to be very easy to pick up so far.
 It's certainly easier than the old event-driven style I used in the past with frameworks like Swing and Tk.
-In fact, the FRP code has been extremely simple to write--all the actual difficulties come from having to interface with wxWidgets.
+In fact, the FRP code has been extremely simple to write—all the actual difficulties come from having to interface with wxWidgets.